LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 In the name of delusion,

-are you the joke?
+are you the joker?

 &nbsp;

-You never come no more;
+You never come;

-you behaved like us;
+behaved like

-we don't exist at all;
+we don't exist,

+and I wish

-I wish I wished no more;
+I wished no more;

-but I wish that you saved me
+but I wish you saved me,

-regardless of everything,

-of my paranoia,

 but you are long gone.